thousandbrainsproject/tbp.monty/rfcs/efficient_saccades.md

 ### Modifying Monty Classes
 The `MontyBase` or one of its subclass will need a `goal_state_selector` attribute.
 Which subclass?
 TBD.

-`SalienceMapSM` is sensor module, so it can be added to `Monty`, and it will be called like any other.
-But we will need to implement the passing of its up new routing pathways.
+`SalienceMapSM` is a sensor module, so it can be added to `Monty`, and it will be called like any other.
+But we will need to implement the passing of its new routing pathways.

 **Routing**
   - Add: `SalienceMapSM` ->  `GoalStateSelector`.